-Thanks to my recent trip to Chicago, I have a nice stash of Ghiradelli’s Intense Dark chocolate on hand too.
+Thanks to my recent trip to Chicago, I have a nice stash of Ghirardelli’s Intense Dark chocolate on hand too.

 I digress.
 I decided to take my old favorite (and mistakeningly considered secret) recipe and make it vegan.
 And while I was at it, I decided to overload it with lots of dark chocolate.

 The results?
 Undecidedly and über delicious (as they say in Germany).

 Vegan Marcus Cookies

 - 2 cups vegan butter (aka, Earth Balance margarine)

 - 2 cups sugar

 - 2 cups brown sugar, packed

 - 4 tablespoons ground flax seed